 Here you will find links to technology basics and wind energy organizations.

-The following resources explain the fundamentals of wind energy technologies:
+The following resource explains the fundamentals of wind energy technologies: How Do Wind Turbines Work.

 Wind Energy Organizations